Kait0/lsquic-client/README.md

 Building with Docker
 ---------
-The library and http_client example can be built with Docker.
+The library and quic_perf example can be built with Docker.
 ```
 docker build -t lsquic-client .
 ```

-Then you can use the http_client example from the command line.
+Then you can use the quic_perf example from the command line.
 ```
-docker run -it --rm lsquic-client http_client -H www.google.com -s 74.125.22.106:443 -p /
+docker run -it --rm lsquic-client quic_perf -H www.google.com -s 74.125.22.106:443 -p /
 ```

 Platforms